Ph.D. in Business Administration - Accounting

 - Contemporary Accounting Research

 - Auditing: A Journal of Practice & Theory

 - The Journal of the American Taxation Association

-Visit the Faculty Profiles section of the Warrington College of Business Administration website to learn about the research activities of our current faculty.
+Visit the Faculty Profiles section of the Fisher School of Accounting website to learn about the research activities of our current faculty.